What is Hemlock Woolly Adelgid?

 2011- Hemlock woolly adelgid detected in Cape Elizabeth forest trees.
 Infested planted trees confirmed in two locations in Mount Desert.

 2012 - Forest infestation found in Alfred, Arundel, Berwick, Biddeford, Kennebunk and Topsham during the Maine Forest Service detection survey.
-In August, a trained volunteer detected a forest infestation in Scarborough and a homeowner detected infested planted trees in Sedgewick and a caretaker reported infested trees in Northeast Harbor (the latter two locations had co-infestations of elongate hemlock scale).
+In August, a trained volunteer detected a forest infestation in Scarborough and a homeowner detected infested planted trees in Sedgwick and a caretaker reported infested trees in Northeast Harbor (the latter two locations had co-infestations of elongate hemlock scale).

 2013 - Forest infestation found in Old Orchard Beach during the Maine Forest Service detection survey.
+Infestations on planted trees reported in Ellsworth and Blue Hill.
+SEPTEMBER: Quarantine Revised

 Quarantine External (between states) and internal (within Maine) quarantines regulate movement of hemlock materials to reduce unintentional movement of HWA.